knowmics-lab/BacExplorer/README.md

 ![Docker setup](https://github.com/user-attachments/assets/3b5d3af5-a311-49d0-b590-f3d03b5292c6)

-Once the Environment Setup is finished, you can move on to the analysis page.
+Once the Environment Setup is done, you can move on to the analysis page.

 **Please note that the procedure is necessary ONLY for your first usage of the application.
 In all the other cases, it is sufficient to click on START CONTAINER on the Home page and then navigate to the Analysis page.**